New San Francisco center to share classical music with all

 The centerpiece of the $200 million building, however, is a street-level recital hall with floor-to-ceiling glass windows to let passersby watch students hone their craft.
 With the recital hall and two other performance spaces in the building, the conservatory plans to offer free admission to 90% of its concerts each year.

-The goal was to create a welcoming space and broaden the audience to include those who may not be able afford to see and hear a live performance.
+The goal is to create a welcoming space and broaden the audience to include those who may not be able afford to experience a live performance.

 “It was very important to us to create a space that encourages access and breaks down silos,” the conservatory’s president, David Stull, said.
 “For too long, the world of classical music has been seen as exclusive, with a huge barrier to entry — in its transparency, the Bowes Center invites the public in and builds connection.”